 Apply for enrollment fee waiver (at Financial Aid Office or yc.yccd.edu) before registering.

-Submit the FAFSA to see if you qualify for a fee waiver and additional grants at fafsa.ed.gov.
+Submit the FAFSA to see if you qualify for a fee waiver and additional grants at https://studentaid.gov/.

 Apply for CCPG at your local Financial Aid Office.